In-network Computation for Large-scale Federated Learning over Wireless Edge Networks: System Model

 \subsubsection{Global Model Broadcasting}

-Since the downlink communication capacity $W^d$ of the {cloud node} is much larger than that of an edge node, all users {will} listen to the {cloud node} at the model broadcasting step.
+Since the downlink data rate capacity $W^d$ of the {cloud node} is much larger than that of an edge node, all users {will} listen to the {cloud node} at the model broadcasting step.
 The latency for broadcasting the global model is $T^{\mathrm{d}} = \frac{D}{W^d}$.